 - A. Latest editions of the National Electrical Code and the North Carolina State Building Code govern this work.
 All of their requirements shall be satisfied. - B. This Contractor shall secure and pay for all permits, fees, inspections, and licenses required.
-The electrical contractor shall notify the Office of the State Electrical Inspector at the State Construction Office (SCO) (authority having jurisdiction), to schedule required electrical inspections including, but not limited to, rough-in, above ceiling, and final inspections.
+The electrical contractor shall notify the Office of the State Electrical Inspector at the State Construction Office (SCO) (authority having jurisdiction), to schedule required electrical inspections including, but not limited to, wiring inspections in accordance with NCGS 143-143.2, rough-in, above ceiling, and final inspections.
+All scheduling of electrical inspections with SCO electrical inspector shall be Monday through Friday unless specifically exempted and approved by SCO.
 Upon completion of the job he shall present to the Engineer a certificate of inspection and approval from the inspection authorities.